 I'll tell you what an abuse of power is.

-On Friday, we're gonna find out because I've got, as you know, Sean, three cases for the president, two up there on substance, uh, one up there on a stay, which may be converted to an order.
+Listen, on Friday, we're going to find out because I've got, as you know, Sean, three cases for the president, two up there on substance, one up there on a stay, which may be converted to an order.

-We I think we will know Friday if they're gonna hear them or not, and they will be the three biggest cases the Supreme Court has ever taken if they take them on the issue of presidential authority, Article II separation of powers.
+And they will be the three biggest cases the Supreme Court has ever taken, if they take them, on the issue of presidential authority, Article II, separation of powers.

-All right, J. E. Seculo, uh Counsel for the President, Chief Council of the American Center for Law and Justice.
+All right, Jay Seculo, Counsel for the President, Chief Counsel, American Center for Law and Justice.

 even though the information sought through the use of FISA authority related so closely to an ongoing presidential campaign, and even though those involved with the investigation knew that their actions would likely be subjected to close scrutiny.

-The circumstances reflect the failure, as we outline in the report, not just by those who prepared the applications, but also by the managers and supervisors in the Crossfire Hurricane chain of command, including FBI senior officials who were briefed as the investigation progressed.
+The circumstances reflect a failure, as we outline in the report, not just by those who prepared the applications, but also by the managers and supervisors in the Crossfire Hurricane Chain of Command, including FBI senior officials who were briefed as the investigation progressed.

-We believe that in the FBI's most sensitive and high priority matters, and especially when seeking court permission to use an intrusive tool such as a Pfizer order, it's incumbent upon the entire chain of command at the organization, including senior officials,
+We believe that in the FBI's most sensitive and high-priority matters, and especially when seeking court permission to use an intrusive tool such as a FISA order, it's incumbent upon the entire chain of command at the organization,

-The FBI former FBI director, James Tomey said this week that that your report vindicates him is that a fair assessment of your report.
+The FBI, former FBI Director James Comey, said this week that your report vindicates him.

-You know, I think the activities we found here don't indicate anybody who touched this.
+You know, I think the activities we found here are going to invindicate anybody who touched this.

-That was from the inspector general going before the Senate Judiciary Committee and Lindsey Graham earlier today.
+All right, that was from the Inspector General going before the Senate Judiciary Committee and Lindsey Graham earlier today.

 You want to be a part of the program.